saasquatch/squatch-js/README.md

 ## Getting Started
 The `init` function lets you configure your global squatch instance.

-Unregistered users are also able to interact with your referral program using the `cookieUser` function, and later they can be registered.
-If `engagementMedium` is not passed in the `squatch.load()` function, Squatch.js will look for your portal settings and render the widget that's mapped to the URL where this snippet is loaded.
+Unregistered users are also able to interact with your referral program using the `cookieUser` function, and later they can be registered in our system.
+To upsert `anonymous users`/`users` and load a widget, use the `squatch.widgets` instance.

+Note: If `engagementMedium` is required in the `squatch.widgets` functions if you want to load the widget.
+Otherwise, Squatch.js will look for your portal settings and render the widget that's mapped to the URL where this snippet is included.

 ```html
 <script type="text/javascript">